• Skip to main content

 Hmmm.
 Maybe I’ve found my niche.

 Update: Turns out that the interfaith website, Patheos.com, and its book publishing arm, Patheos Press, also fit my niche very nicely.
-Patheos is the publisher of my book, “Wrestling with God: Stories of Doubt and Faith.”
+Patheos is the original publisher of my book, “Wrestling with God: Stories of Doubt and Faith.”

 Filed Under: A Case of the Human Condition, On Writing & Reading, The Writing Room